akashpant/.NET-Notes/References.md

-MVC -> model view controller
+### MVC -> model view controller

-MOdel- for data intercations with the database we do use models.it contains the business logic.
+Model- for data intercations with the database we do use models.it contains the business logic.

 View- its a file which represents the user interface. its a .cshtml file.
 CS stands for C Sharp and HTML represents html code. from view u can trigger any request which will handle by controller.